 Do you want to improve your social ads performance or overall content strategy?
 Or do you need to identify benchmarks for engagement and interaction rates?
 Do you like to learn what hashtags perform the best?

-After identifying what insight you aim to discover, it is time to collect metrics into an organized place.
-It can either be a spreadsheet, like the one provided in the link or adapt experiments planning template from Airtable.
+After identifying what insight you aim to discover, it is time to collect metrics in an organized place.
+It can either be a spreadsheet, like the one provided in the link, or adapt an experiment planning template from Airtable.

-For example, as a social media marketer, my goal is to identify competitors’ top-performing content to understand what would work for our audience, too.
+For example, as a social media marketer, Let’s say my objective is to identify competitors’ top-performing content to understand what would work for our audience, too.